foo123/HAAR.js/Readme.md

 # HAAR.js

-### Further development on this project has stopped!!

-This project has stopped, no new features are added or updated.
-However the functionality works as stated in this document and the API reference.
-Further development has moved to the [FILTER.js](https://github.com/foo123/FILTER.js) project, for Image Processing and Computer Vision, which includes a new [**HaarDetector plugin**](https://github.com/foo123/FILTER.js/blob/master/src/plugins/HaarDetector.js) which can be seen as the continuation of this project.
+**Note:** Further development has moved to the [FILTER.js](https://github.com/foo123/FILTER.js) project, for Image Processing and Computer Vision, which includes a new [**HaarDetector plugin**](https://github.com/foo123/FILTER.js/blob/master/src/plugins/HaarDetector.js) which can be seen as the continuation of this project.

 __Feature Detection Library for JavaScript__    (uses HTML5 canvas on browser and Canvas package on Node)